Impedance

 The equivalent circuit of this is shown in Figure 1.

-The power that is delivered to the antenna can be easily found to be (recall your circuit
+The power that is delivered to the antenna is:

 If ZA is much smaller in magnitude than ZS, then no power will be delivered